 Postmortem Facial Imaging is a process of using a software-driven solution to create the faces of unidentified human remains.
 During this process, the forensic facial imaging experts combine their skills with digital tools to develop media-ready images that law enforcement investigators and other organizations can use to generate leads about the person’s identity.

-There are two popular methods for creating postmortem imagesdescribed below.
-Both have proven to be effective in helping solve cold-casemurders and suspicious or unattended deaths.
-Please consult our experts onwhich technique will best-serve your case.
+There are two popular methods for creating postmortem images described below.
+Both have proven to be effective in helping solve cold-case murders and suspicious or unattended deaths.
+Do consult our experts on which technique will best serve your case.

-When supplemented with information provided by the latest DNAtechnology, facial approximation becomes an even more powerful identificationtool.
+When supplemented with the latest DNA technology information, the facial approximation becomes even more powerful identification tool.

-Post-mortem identification – Photographs of an unknown deceased person with soft-tissue trauma, or other facial injuries are repaired by our forensic facial imaging experts.
-They blend traditional illustration techniques with popular photo-editing software programs.
-Now, law enforcement can have media-ready facial images that can help lead to an identification.
+Post-mortem identification: It involves repairing of photographs of an unknown deceased person with soft-tissue trauma or other facial injuries by our forensic facial imaging experts.
+Traditional illustration techniques are blended with popular photo-editing software programs.
+Now, law enforcement agencies can have media-ready facial images that can help lead to an identification.